vijayshankarrealdeal/FMC-media/README.md

 ## You cannot use this repo for your personal use
 ## untill or unless the admin of the college permits you.
-## otherwise legal actions can be applied on you.
+## otherwise  legal action will be taken against you.